lowerasdf/CS537_p1a/README.md

 #### Linked Lists
 A single linked list node represents a key-value pair where each value is dynamically allocated.
 Each node is also dynamically allocated.

+## Acknowledgement
+This is an assignment for a class [Comp Sci.
+537: Introduction to Operating Systems](https://pages.cs.wisc.edu/~remzi/Classes/537/Fall2021/) by [Remzi Arpaci-Dusseau](https://pages.cs.wisc.edu/~remzi/).
+Please refer to [this repo](https://github.com/remzi-arpacidusseau/ostep-projects/tree/master/initial-kv) for more details about the assignment.